 See your doctor for treatment and advice.
 Your doctor will help you get the right treatment to manage your symptoms.
 See the Working with your healthcare team information sheet.

 Learn about OA and play an active role in your treatment.
 Not all information you read or hear about is trustworthy so always talk to your doctor or healthcare team about treatments you are thinking about trying.
-Reliable sources of further information are also listed in the section below.
 Self management courses aim to help you develop skills to be actively involved in your healthcare.
-Contact your local Arthritis Office for details of these courses.
+Contact Arthritis NSW for details of these courses.

 Learn ways to manage pain.
-See the Dealing with Pain information sheet.
+Refer to the information sheet Dealing with Pain

 Stay active.
 Exercise is strongly recommended for people with OA.
 It keeps your joints and muscles healthy and flexible and prevents other health problems.
-You may find it useful to see a physiotherapist or other health professional for advice.
-See the Physical activity and Working with your healthcare team information sheets.
+Contact Arthritis NSW on 02 9857 3300 for information about our gentle exercise classes – with information also provided throughout this website.
+You also may find it useful to see a physiotherapist or exercise physiologist for advice.
+See the Physical Activity and Working with your healthcare team information sheets.

 Balance your life.
-Learn about gadgets that make daily tasks easier and how to balance rest and activity.
-See the Saving energy information sheet.
+Learn about equipment that make daily tasks easier and how to balance rest and activity.
+See the Fatigue & Arthritis information sheet.

 Acknowledge your feelings and seek support.
 As there is currently no cure for OA, it is natural to feel scared, frustrated, sad and sometimes angry.
 Be aware of these feelings and get help if they start affecting your daily life.
-See the Arthritis and emotions information sheet.
+See the Emotional Wellbeing information sheet.